dr-banker/dr-banker/README.md

 - 👀 I’m interested in pretty much everything
 - 🌱 I’m currently learning how to be an adult.
 Also coding through CS50.
 CompTIA Security+ Certified
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me... hopefully with your hands and arms.
-You can also contact me @: kilo1981@hotmail

 <!---
 dr-banker/dr-banker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.